Daemon125/Open-GBFlash-Firmware/README.md

 - **MBC1 and MBC2**, the two commonest Game Boy mappers, along with MBC6, MBC7,
   MMM01, HuC-1, HuC-3, TAMA5 and the unlicensed mappers.
 Only MBC3 and MBC5 have
   been used.
-- **Original Nintendo Game Boy cartridges.** The Game Boy side has been exercised on flash cartridges and repros.
-The GBA read timings were tuned against a flash cartridge; a mask ROM is the case they have not met.
 - **Game Boy flash cartridges that program through the audio pin** rather than the normal write pin.
 - **Mapper-specific save paths** for chips like the one in Kirby Tilt 'n'